 36 or 60

 Using the peer-to-peer lending platform LendingClub, borrowers can find loans for between $1,000 and $40,000 with 36 or 60 month terms.
-The platform accepts applicants with credit scores as low as 600.
-The APR range is 6.95% to 35.89%.
+LendingClub’s minimum credit requirements are not specified.
+The APR range is 10.68% to 35.89%.
 LendingClub is not available to borrowers in Iowa.

 Minimum Credit Score